 In teaching strategic communications, multimedia, digital media, photojournalism, and analytics, I believe my mission and commitment as an instructor and mentor are as follows:

-- Inspire students in the College of Liberal Arts at St. Cloud State University to develop critical thinking skills, global awareness and social understanding, while they become informed and participating citizens, appreciating and respecting diverse cultures and viewpoints; encourage decision-making that is ethically and socially sound;
+- Inspire students to develop critical thinking skills, global awareness and social understanding, while they become informed and participating citizens, appreciating and respecting diverse cultures and viewpoints; encourage decision-making that is ethically and socially sound;

 - Encourage students to embrace best practices, theories and research methods, learn current technology and applications, share their successes and learn from failures, and develop leadership and collaborative skills;

 - Deliver excellence in teaching content and course materials, give timely feedback and guidance, clearly communicate expectations, and identify and respect diverse talents and ways of learning;

 - Continue to develop experiential learning in strategic communications with the student-driven public relations Husky Agency, huskyagency.wordpress.com, along with growing and sustaining partnerships on campus and community; and

 - Provide students with knowledge and skills to find success in the classroom, strategic communications, journalism and related mass communications careers.

 As a professor, my objective is to motivate and inspire students to become critical thinkers and independent learners.
 I want my students to learn how to learn, as they find their way to learn what’s needed to accomplish a task.
 Students learning from fellow students is when the real learning happens in my classroom.
 My enthusiasm, teaching experiences online and in the classroom, broad knowledge of multimedia technology, world travel, cultural diversity experiences, real-world work experiences crossing several industries — including living and working in Europe owning a Dutch registered photo agency — all play a part in engaging students.